Xunnamius/black-flag/packages/extensions/README.md

 without causing [impossible configurations][46] that throw unresolvable CLI errors.

-This workaround avoids a (in my opinion) rather unintuitive [yargs footgun][16], though there are decent arguments in support of vanilla yargs's behavior.
+This workaround avoids a (in my opinion) rather unintuitive [Yargs footgun][16], though there are decent arguments in support of vanilla Yargs's behavior.

 #### Strange and Impossible Configurations